NHL on TNT announcers for 2023-24 are Brendan Burke, Kenny Albert, Brian Boucher, Darren Pang and Jennifer Botterill.

 The 2023 Stanley Cup playoffs are now underway, starting from April 17, 2023, with the First Round wrapping up by the end of the month.

-With both the NBA and NHL playoffs in full swing, their live broadcast schedules have started to overlap.
+With both the NBA and NHL playoffs in full swing, their live broadcast schedules overlapped in 2022-23 season.
 In response, TNT has delegated some of its telecasting responsibilities to the TBS network.

 TBS broadcasted ten first-round playoff games, the first being Game 1 between the Devils and Rangers on April 18.
 Then it launched one Game 2 match, five Game 3 matches, and three Game 4 matches, concluding its run with Kraken vs. Avalanche on April 24.